threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_upgrade_2_3.md

 Any farmer who is interested to switch over to this new release will have to do the following:

 - Register as a farmer on TFGrid 3.0 (everything is on a blockchain)
-- Electronically sign the terms and conditions of TFGrid 3.0 (probably by means of ThreeFold Connect app)
+- Electronically sign the terms and conditions of TFGrid 3.0
-- Specify your stellar address: where do you want the farmed TFT to go to
 - Download new boot loader (USB stick or PXE process) and reboot your 3Node(s)

-All of above instructions will be provided in more detail.
+All of above instructions are available on our [manual](manual:create_farm).

 ## help us to test the TFGrid 3.0 on devnet/testnet